cassiolpaixao90/google-maps-angular/readme.md

 Yep, that's it.
 This directive will load the map into your DOM tree at it's first availability. `options` specifies map options like center, zoom, etc. Valid map options can be found [here](https://developers.google.com/maps/documentation/javascript/3.exp/reference#Map).
-The onReady function is an option parameter that is bound to function on your scope that you wish to execute as soon as the map is loaded.
+The `onReady` function is an option parameter that is bound to function on your `scope` that you wish to execute as soon as the map is loaded.
 If you want to plot markers or overlays on the map, for example, it is best to add them to the map in this function (though you can always add them later).
 To manipulate the map after it is rendered, you'll want to use the `GoogleMap` factory included in this module.
-The `GoogleMap` factory exposes an API for your map instance.

     function myController($scope, GoogleMap) {
         GoogleMap.ready